nqst/nqst.github.io/lists/book-notes/how-to-fail-at-almost-anything.md

 > Pay attention to the attitudes of people who have recently exercised.
 You’ll discover they are almost always happy and upbeat.

-> Exercise, food, and sleep should be your first buttons to push if you’re trying to elevate your attitude and raise your energy.
+> <mark>Exercise, food, and sleep should be your first buttons to push if you’re trying to elevate your attitude and raise your energy.</mark>

 > It’s smarter to see your big idea projects as part of a system to improve your energy, contacts, and skills.
 From that viewpoint, if you have a big, interesting project in the works, you’re a winner every time you wake up.